 Dr. Linda Grais has served as an outside Director of ICON plc since July 2021 having previously served as a member of the PRA Health Sciences board from October 2015 to July 2021.
-Dr. Grais served as a member of the board of directors of Ocera Therapeutics, Inc. from January 2008 through December 2017, as President and Chief Executive Officer of Ocera Therapeutics, Inc. from June 2012 to December 2017 and as member of the board of directors of Arca Biopharma, Inc from 2007 to 2024.
+Dr. Grais served as a member of the board of directors of Ocera Therapeutics, Inc. from June 2012 to December 2017 and as member of the board of directors of Arca Biopharma, Inc from 2007 to 2024.
 Prior to her employment by Ocera, Dr. Grais served as a managing member at InterWest Partners, a venture capital firm from May 2005 until February 2011.
 From July 1998 to July 2003, Dr. Grais was a founder and executive vice president of SGX Pharmaceuticals Inc., a drug discovery company focusing on new treatments for cancer.
 Prior to that, she was a corporate attorney at Wilson Sonsini Goodrich & Rosati, where she practiced in such areas as venture financings, public offerings and strategic partnerships.
 Before practicing law, Dr. Grais worked as an assistant clinical professor of Internal Medicine and Critical Care at the University of California, San Francisco.
 Dr. Linda Grais currently serves on the board of directors of Corvus Pharmaceuticals and is a member of its audit committee.
 Dr. Grais received a B.A. from Yale University, an M.D. from Yale Medical School and a J.D. from Stanford Law School.